QuantiModo/quantimodo-sdk-android/README.md

 ### Step 2: Create Your App
 Create your app on [https://admin.quantimo.do/apps](https://admin.quantimo.do/apps) and get your client_id and client_secret from it, save them to set up your project later.

-### Step 3: Authenticate Your First User
+### Step 3: Add the QM SDK module to your app

-1. Add QuantiModo Dependencies to Your App
-The QuantiModo SDK for Android consists of two modules.

-**1. SDK Module**

 The SDK module contains the model classes and API client for QuantiModo API web-service.

-Using Maven:
+Add the QM SDK Module Using Maven:
 ```
 <dependency>
   <groupId>com.quantimodo.android</groupId>